MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 ms.date: 06/29/2021
 ms.topic: article
-title: Create a guide in the Dynamics 365 Guides PC app ms.reviewer: v-brycho
+title: Create a guide in the Dynamics 365 Guides PC app ms.reviewer: v-bholmes
 ---

-# Create or find a guide in the Dynamics 365 Guides PC app
+# Create a guide in the Dynamics 365 Guides PC app

-## Create a guide

 1. [Open the PC app](install-sign-in-pc-app.md).